-Shift scheduling should be implemented when appropriate to ensure physical distancing and may also be implemented to facilitate child care or other scheduling difficulties encountered in response to the COVID-19 epidemic.
+Shift scheduling should be implemented when appropriate to ensure social distancing and may also be implemented to facilitate child care or other scheduling difficulties encountered in response to the COVID-19 epidemic.
 It is the responsibility of the PI to coordinate with security building access for staff on atypical schedules.
-Atypical scheduling must also be reported to Environmental Services so appropriate cleaning can be completed.
 It is also the responsibility of the PI to use common sense when planning experimentation under reduced staffing.
 Where appropriate a shift leader, preferably a senior staff member, should be assigned to supervise experimentation and coordinate with the PI.